Emile Francis: Personal life

 Francis met his wife Emma while in Saskatchewan, where she was studying to become a nurse.
-They were married for 68 years, until her death in 2020.
+They were married for 68 years, until she died in 2020.
 Together, they had two sons: Bobby and Rick.
 Bobby was head coach of the Phoenix Coyotes and won the Jack Adams Award in 2002.
 Rick was the vice president of marketing and sales for the Whalers.
 In September 2007, Emma was reported missing after dropping Emile off at the Palm Beach International Airport for a flight to New Jersey.
 Neighbors reported not seeing Emma return home after driving to the airport.
 She was later found safe in a local hotel several days later.

 Francis died on February 19, 2022, at the age of 95.